 “Personal loans can be easier to get since they don’t require a certain amount of equity in a property, but they need to be paid back on time and in full to avoid bankruptcy because they lack collateral,” says Martin Orefice, a real estate broker and CEO of Rent To Own Labs, based in Orlando, Florida.

-Though many lenders offer designated home improvement loans, these are essentially personal loans marketed to homeowners.
+Though many lenders offer home improvement loans, these are essentially personal loans marketed to homeowners.

 Funding Improvements With a Cash-Out Refinance

-Taking a cash-out refinance for home improvements is a more complicated process.
+Taking a cash-out refinance for home improvements is more complicated than getting a personal loan.
 It requires you to apply for a new, larger mortgage based on your home’s current value, and you use that loan to repay your current mortgage.
 The leftover cash can be used for anything you like.

 The advantage of refinancing your mortgage in this way is you can borrow more money, depending on how much equity you have, and repay it over a longer time at a lower interest rate.

 Applying for a cash-out refinance is getting a new mortgage, so you’ll need to provide your lender with full documentation of your income, assets, and debts.
-You also will need sufficient equity in your home, usually at least 20%; a debt-to-income ratio of less than 50%; a credit score of at least 580; and proof of employment and income.
+You also will need sufficient equity in your home, usually at least 20%.
+Other common requirements include a debt-to-income ratio of less than 50%, a credit score of at least 580, and proof of employment and income.

 Refinancing for home improvements resets the term of your mortgage, and could extend how many years you need to make payments.
 If your original mortgage had a 30-year term and you’ve been paying it and building equity for years, then refinancing to a new 30-year loan will start you over.

-Pros and Cons of a Personal Loan vs. Cash-Out Refinance
+Pros and Cons of Using a Personal Loan for Home Improvements

 Here are some advantages to taking out a personal loan to pay for home improvements: